thadguidry/db2code/README.md

 # db2code

 A Java code generator to automatically create a secure API for databases.

-Saves developers 100s of hours handcoding and providing an API gateway.
+Saving developers 100s of hours handcoding an API gateway.